cpeditor/cpeditor/src/Settings/README.md

   depends:
     # If all dependency satisfied, this setting is enabled, otherwise it is disabled.
   - name:
     # Name of key, this setting depends on.
-(Should be in same page as this setting)
+(Should be in same page.
+Upper of object in the page could be detected too)
     checks:
     # a function that return true or false by checking the keys variant.

   immediateApply:
     # a boolean when enabled, this setting is applied as soon as changed by user.
 It does not require pressing Apply button

   sub: